 Science Museum of Minnesota

-At the Science Museum of Minnesota in St. Paul, your admission is only $3 for museum admission, or $5 for the omnitheater and museum, if you are least 18 and enrolled in one or more of the following: TANF, MFIP, WIC, General Assistance, Medical Assistance, MinnesotaCare, Supplemental Security Income, Social Security Disability Benefits, Food Stamps, Section 8, or Free/Reduced Price School Meals.
+At the Science Museum of Minnesota in St. Paul, families may get an income-based discounted membership called the Adventurer Membership.
+You get can a family membership for only $15, if you are least 18 and enrolled in one or more of the following: TANF, MFIP, WIC, General Assistance, Medical Assistance, MinnesotaCare, Supplemental Security Income, Social Security Disability Benefits, Food Stamps, Section 8, or Free/Reduced Price School Meals.

 Photo ID and documentation of any of the following is required: